missly55/Phishing-Simulation/README.md

 **Beginning of the GoPhish Phishing Email:**

-- Create a New Sending Profile:
+Step 6: Create a Sending Profile (GoPhish)

 - In GoPhish send a phishing email:
 - **Select Sending Profiles > New Profile:**

 *Ref 10: GoPhish Profile (test)*

-Step 6: Setting up GoPhish and connecting Email server:
+ Setting up GoPhish and connecting Email server:

 - Using Mailtrap for testing phishing emails with GoPhish in a sandbox environment.